 \subsection{LMM Evaluator}

 To enable large-scale automated evaluation, we develop an LMM‑based automatic evaluator.
 For each image, the evaluator sequentially responds to every scoring prompt.
 Each scoring prompt is submitted to the model individually to ensure that every question is answered accurately.
-The alt text and title of the image are also provided during evaluation to help the model better understand the intended meaning of the figure and make precise judgments.
+The alt text and title of the image are also provided during evaluation to help the model better understand the intended meaning of the image and make precise judgments.
 For image evaluation, we design two metrics.
-Rubrics accuracy measures the success rate of scoring points, defined as:
+Rubric accuracy measures the success rate of scoring points, and is defined as:

 and criterion score measures the degree of overall compliance with the constraints: